-Portugal’s rich gastronomic history and culture is, arguably, the most influential cuisine in the world today.
+Portugal's rich gastronomic history and culture are, arguably, the most influential cuisine in the world today.

 In the 15th Century, Portuguese explorers traversed the globe and were introduced to flavors and spices from regions as diverse as South America, the Far East, India, and Africa.

 After each trip, new and exciting foods were introduced to willing Portuguese cooks.